Getting your Trinity Audio player ready...

 Navigating Two Worlds: Paths to Indigenous Career Success (Indspire) [Report]

-This report explores Indigenous student experiences in achieving career aspirations and the supports they require for success in the school-to-work transition.
+This report examines the experiences of Indigenous students in achieving career aspirations and the supports they require for success in the school-to-work transition.
 Challenges that they experience include cultural isolation, power imbalance, legacy of trauma and navigating two worlds.
-Success through Indigenous strengths included cultural integrity, connection and relationships, and using a holistic approach.
+Success through Indigenous strengths included cultural integrity, connection and relationships, as well as a holistic approach.

 The importance of a whole-person approach in Indigenous career development (Careering magazine) [Article]